 Another useful addition is the inclusion of their very own flashcards called “tiny cards”.
 These flashcards are unique to every skill and follow a similar structure.
 There are a group of flashcard lessons for every skill.
 These lessons teach you about the different words in it and build your vocabulary.

 When you go to their homepage, you will see there is an option to get started.
-Like some other language resources online, Duolingo comes as a package.
-So, you can easily switch between languages whenever you want.
+You can easily switch between languages whenever you want.
 Thus, as soon as you get started, you will be asked which language you want to learn – the obvious choice being French if you are reading this review.

 They require you to earn 10XP, 20XP, 30XP, and 50XP a day respectively.
 The times given in the screenshot are just an estimate of how long it will take you to earn that much.
 Typically, you get 10 XP after you complete every lesson in a skill or if you complete any practice.